The Univalence Principle: Derivatives of signatures and diagram structures

-We will prove \cref{prop:uni1-folds} later as \cref{prop:uni1}.
-The proof relies on the univalence axiom; conversely, the univalence axiom can be recovered as an instance of \Cref{prop:uni1-folds}, for the signature consisting of just one sort.
+The proof of \cref{prop:uni1}, hence also that of \cref{prop:uni1-folds}, relies on the univalence axiom; conversely, the univalence axiom can be recovered as an instance of \cref{prop:uni1-folds}, for the signature consisting of just one sort.